SeanChenTaipei/Audio_Classification/README.md

                      --private_csv ./Private\ Testing\ Dataset/test_datalist_private.csv \
                      --output_path ./Dataset
 ```
+Valid options are
 ```
-options:
+-h, --help
-  -h, --help            show this help message and exit --train_wav TRAIN_WAV
+            show this help message and exit --train_wav
             The path of directory of the training audio datas.
-  --train_csv TRAIN_CSV
+--train_csv
             The path of the training csv.
-  --public_wav PUBLIC_WAV
+--public_wav
             The path ofdirectory of the training audio datas.
-  --public_csv PUBLIC_CSV
+--public_csv
             The path of the public csv.
-  --private_wav PRIVATE_WAV
+--private_wav
             The path ofdirectory of the training audio datas.
-  --private_csv PRIVATE_CSV
+--private_csv
             The path of the private csv.
-  --output_path OUTPUT_PATH
+--output_path
             Path to store the generation.
 ```